 Example:

 On 11 April 2024, the exchanged rate used by PayLah! is 3.405 while the average rate offered by money changers is around 3.47.
-For every RM100 transacted, the extra is about S$0.55 for S$29.37 paid from PayLah!.
-In other words, it’s just S$0.55 additional cost per RM100 spent!
+For every RM100 transacted in Malaysia, the amount lost to exchange conversion is about S$0.55 for every S$29.37 paid from PayLah!.
+In other words, it’s just S$0.55 additional cost per RM100 spent — on that day.
+The exchange rate changed every day.

 You can regard this as small fee(s) for the convenience of not carrying too much cash.